 You can find a complete list of supported managers on GitHub here.
 Personally, I’m a long-time fan of FDM 3 (FDM 5 pales in comparison) and it’s the biggest reason behind my stubborn clinging to FlashGot.

-While a major selling point, this add-on doesn’t have the ability to sniff and grab media links like FlashGot use to but fortunately there are plenty of WebExtensions that do just that.
+While this add-on doesn’t have the ability to sniff and grab media links like FlashGot used to, there are plenty of WebExtensions that do just that.

 How to Install Download Grab

 Note: The add-on is now signed, and so you no longer have to install it manually nor sign it yourself.

 - Go to the project’s GitHub releases page and download and install the latest Native Host executable on your Window’s PC.
 You can find it in the first release if it’s not listed in the latest.